- Headmaster: Dr. Robert Burris

 - Dean of Academics & Instruction: Mrs. Lynn Franks

-- High School Guidance Couselor: Mrs. Shannon Hannah
+- Director of Guidance: Mrs. Shannon Hannah

-- K-8 Guidance Counselor: Mrs. Tammy Jenkins
+- Director of K-8 Guidance: Mrs. Tammy Jenkins

 Salisbury Christian School (SCS) is a thoroughly Christian, interdenominational school serving students from pre-kindergarten (age 3) through grade 12.
 SCS is fully accredited through Middle States Association of Colleges and Schools (MSA) and Association of Christian Schools International (ACSI).
 The mission of SCS is to honor Jesus Christ by offering a comprehensive educational program founded upon Biblical truth and academic excellence.
 The vision of SCS is to lead students to spiritual, intellectual, social and physical maturity, in partnership with parents and the church, so that students become disciples of Jesus Christ, walking in wisdom, obeying His Word and living their faith.

 - Lower School Average Class Size: 19

 - Teaching Faculty: 52

 - Instructional Assistants: 10

 - Support Staff: 34